farzadghanei/statsd-metrics/README.rst

     client.set("unique.ip_address", "10.10.10.1")

-Sending multiple metrics in batch requests is supported through ``BatchClient`` class, either by using an available client as the context manager:
+Sending multiple metrics in batch requests by ``BatchClient``, either by using an available client as the context manager: